AgamyaDavid/AgamyaDavid/README.md

 - **Data Analysis**: Proficient in analyzing data using various tools and techniques.
 - **Data Visualization**: Skilled in creating insightful visualizations using Tableau and Power BI.
 - **Programming**: Comfortable with Python for data manipulation and analysis.
-- **Database Management**: Experienced in SQL for querying and managing databases.
-- **Microsoft Excel**: Adept at using Excel for data analysis and visualization.

 ## Connect with Me
 - [LinkedIn](www.linkedin.com/in/agamya-david-07104725a)